What are the steps you can take day-to-day to support moving to a more sustainable, resourceful lifestyle (in Reading and beyond)?

 We need to move to a more Circular one where we preserve materials, resources where possible, make them considered and carefully (is it really needed, solving a problem) and think about their complete lifecycle in design, looking where we can to retain and extend material value.

-Remember the mantra – Rethink, Reduce, Reuse and Recycle – this still makes sense and we’ve still not really got very far in moving up hierarchy from recycle.
+Remember the mantra – Rethink, Reduce, Reuse and Recycle – this still makes sense and we’ve still not really got very far in moving up the waste hierarchy from recycle.

 What actually contributes to wellbeing?